This blog on Lean Requirements has kindly been provided to us by Devbridge Group. It describes the process they use to gather software requirements.

 Next, we focus on the outcomes we want to achieve by asking, “what does success look like?”
 How do we know we’re on the right track, and how do we measure success?
 We are looking for specific results we want to achieve.
 If we want to improve customer satisfaction, how do we measure customer satisfaction today, and what goal should we set for ourselves?
-As discussed in Results-driven Development, a clearly defined vision and set of success metrics helps ensure we’re creating the right product and producing the right results.
+As discussed in Results-driven Development, a clearly defined vision and set of success metrics help ensure we’re creating the right product and producing the right results.
 In our example, we’ll identify both the outcomes we want, as well as how we plan to measure those outcomes.

 Once we’ve established our vision and success metrics, we shift focus to learn about our users.
 We identify any users that might engage with the solution and explore their goals and needs by asking about their motivations and pain points.
 Why would a user interact with this solution?
 What need do they have that this solution solves?
 What would they do if this solution didn’t exist?
 The goal here is to create empathy for our users by leveraging user-centered design practices to create products users love.
 We then group these users into roles to simplify how we talk about them.
 We’ll use these roles later in our user story acceptance criteria to ensure our products maintain a user focus.
 In our example, we can identify goals for each role by understanding the context around each user.

 With our users in mind, we start brainstorming solutions and feature ideas.
 To do this, we give each participant a stack of Post-it notes, a marker, and 10 minutes to generate new ideas.
-To keep ideas concise and actionable, we suggest they be structured as a verb and noun pair.
+To keep ideas concise and actionable, we suggest they be structured as a verb and a noun pair.
 For example: “view reports,” “export list,” or “update profile.”
-We also encourage silence so that participants aren’t distracted with side conversation and don’t shoot down ideas.
+We also encourage silence so that participants aren’t distracted with side conversations and don’t shoot down ideas.
 This is a time for divergent, free-flow thinking.
 The golden rule is that no idea is a bad idea.

 One at a time, each participant approaches the board and presents their ideas to the group.
 Having each individual share their ideas with the group creates engagement and a sense of ownership.
 The goal is to ensure everyone understands each idea.
 Team members are encouraged to piggyback on ideas.
-Again, here the focus is not to discredit ideas, but to instead understand each idea—no matter how far-fetched it is.
+Again, here the focus is not to discredit ideas but to instead understand each idea—no matter how far-fetched it is.

 At this point, it’s time to move from divergent thinking to convergent thinking.
 We start by defining release goals: What outcomes do we want to focus on first?
 In our example, the goal for V1 is to be able to book a ticket, in V2 we will improve searching, and in V3 we will make the user experience more enjoyable.
 The release goals you identify should focus on solving the business problems identified at the beginning of the workshop.
 Once the release goals are identified, we walk through the story map and identify which items support each release goal.

 We tag epics, features, and stories with the appropriate release color, and identify any ideas that might need to be added to the story map to complete the release goal.
-Once we have a prioritised story map, we can start to discuss timeline, technical feasibility, risks, and impediments.
+Once we have a prioritized story map, we can start to discuss timeline, technical feasibility, risks, and impediments.
 The goal here is to build awareness around what it will take to get this solution into production.

 A Lean Requirements workshop typically takes a full day, depending on the size and complexity of the problem.
 In that short period of time, you will be able to define a solution, get cross-functional alignment on scope and priorities, and create a level of shared understanding not possible in traditional requirement methods.
 This shared understanding is a crucial step to ensure you build the right product the right way.